thehaniak/thehaniak.github.io/content/contact-successful.md

 +++
-title = 'Thank you for your message!'
+title = 'Thank you for your message!' draft = true
 +++

-I'll reply as soon as The Code allows me...
+I'll reply as soon as the code allows me...